Nijmegen: Post-war period

 From 1946 to 1948 Mariënbosch concentration camp, near Nijmegen, was used to house German nationals who were to be deported from the Netherlands.

 On 23 February 1981, the Nijmegen police department and the Dutch Army stormed the Piersonstraat and Zeigelhof, a squatted housing block in the city centre of Nijmegen.
 Using 200 riot vans, three Leopard 1s, three armoured personnel carriers, a helicopter, 1,200 policemen, and 750 members of the armed forces, they evicted the squatters and demolished the block, while clouding the entire area in teargas and CS gas.
 This received enormous backlash in local politics.
 While the city government wanted the squatters out to build a parking garage, most of the population wanted affordable housing to be built in the area.

 The city council was largely dominated by left-wing and progressive parties such as the Green Party, Democrats 66, Socialist Party, and Labour.
 At times Nijmegen has been the only major city in the Netherlands with a solely left-wing government, and received the nickname 'Havana on the Waal'.

 Nijmegen celebrated its 2000th year of existence in 2005.

 In November 2005, the city centre of Nijmegen was the site of the assassination of political activist Louis Sévèke by a former activist, Marcel Teunissen, who was arrested in 2007 in Spain and extradited to the Netherlands.
-Teunissen has also been accused of bank robbery.
-He committed his acts out of revenge for a forcible eviction from the squatter scene by Louis Sévèke.
+Teunissen was also accused of bank robbery.
+He committed his acts out of revenge for a forcible eviction from the squatter scene by Sévèke.

 Geography

 Climate

 Nijmegen has an oceanic climate (Cfb).
 It is one of the warmest cities of the Netherlands, especially during summer, when the highest temperatures in the country are usually measured in the triangle Roermond–Nijmegen–Eindhoven.
 The lack of north–south oriented mountain ranges in Europe make this area prone to sudden shifts in weather, giving the region a semi-continental climate.

 Some of the northernmost wineries in the world are found just outside Nijmegen, around Groesbeek, a suburban village south-east of Nijmegen.

-During the 2006 European heat wave, closest official weather station Volkel reached a high of 36.7 °C on 19 July.
+During the 2006 European heatwave, closest official weather station Volkel reached a high of 36.7 °C on 19 July.
 The heat wave coincided with that year's Four Day Marches, which were cancelled after the first day, when two people died of hyperthermia-related causes.
 Temperatures on that day, 18 July, reached around 36 °C in the city.